 - Purchase items with minimal packaging.

 - Buy local!
 Locally made goods don’t have to be shipped far and generally consume less packaging.
-Check out The Green Spot for local sustainable businesses, many of which have “zero waste” initiatives.

 - Buy in bulk or “value pack” where possible.
 You’ll save money buying the items